RegardsOss/RegardsOss.github.io/_docs/appendices/oais.md

 To do so, administrator can provide a GeoJson file containing :
  - metadata : information about how to handle features to acquire.
- - features : List of SIP containint products to acquire
+ - features : List of SIP containing products to acquire

 Exemple :